jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Recommendations
 #### Product Team
-* Widen product variety:
+* **Widen product variety**:
-  * Prepare **product upgrades** for our top-selling products, 27in 4K Gaming Monitors and Macbook Air Laptops, by conducting market research on what gaming monitors and Apple laptops are currently popular and could have the highest profitality.
+  * **Prepare product upgrades** for our top-selling products, the 27in 4K Gaming Monitors and MacBook Air Laptops, by conducting market research on the current popularity and profitability potential.
-  * Introduce new products 1) in **lower price range (under $500)** that customers could purchase with less hesitation and financial risk and/or 2) for **cross-selling**: e.g., gaming keyboards, gaming headsets, or (gaming) mouse.
+  * **Introduce new products** 1) in a **lower price range** (under $500) that customers could purchase with less hesitation and financial risk, and 2) for **cross-selling**: e.g., gaming keyboards, gaming headsets, or (gaming) mouse.

     |<sub>**AOV Range**</sub>|<sub>**Products** (* Top 3 Products Underlined)</sub>|
     |:---|:---|
     |<sub>Under $100</sub>|<sub>Samsung Charging Cable Pack ($20), Samsung Webcam ($50)</sub>|
     |<sub>$100+</sub>|<sub>Bose Soundsport Headphones ($124), <ins>Apple Airpods Headphones ($160)</ins>, <ins>27in 4K Gaming Monitor ($421)</ins></sub>|
     |<sub>$500+</sub>|<sub>Apple iPhone ($741)</sub>|
     |<sub>$1000+</sub>|<sub>Lenovo ThinkPad Laptop ($1,100), <ins>Macbook Air Laptop ($1,588)</ins></sub>|

 * Extend product variations for Apple iPhone in terms of models, colors, and storage capacity.
 * Discontinue Bose Soundsport Headphones.

 #### Marketing Team
 * Refine seasonal marketing strategies for the back-to-school season and holidays.
+* Target APAC customers for high-ticket products.
-* Plan personalized promotions for product upgrade targeting customers who purchased gaming monitors and laptops in our first year.
+* Plan personalized promotions for product upgrades targeting customers who purchased gaming monitors and laptops in our first year, 2018.
 * Launch a referral program to capitalize on our expanded customer base to acquire new customers.
 * Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by
-  * Surveying customers after their purchase or people who didn’t buy, and/or
+  * Surveying customers after their purchase or people who didn't buy, and/or
   * Using data on visitor & customer website/app behavior and marketing email behavior.
-* Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.
+* Further analyze our marketing channel performance to determine its impact on leads, registrations, and customer acquisition.
-* Develop tailored promotions for registered users with low engagement based on the fact that:
+* Develop tailored promotions for registered but disengaged users based on the fact that:
-  * Only 13% of customers who created accounts took less than one month to make a purchase and 70% took one to three months.
+  * Only 13% of customers who created accounts made a purchase within one month, and 70% made a purchase within one to three months.
-  * 269 registered users had't yet made any purchase. <br />
+  * 269 registered users hadn't yet made any purchase.<br />
   <br />

   <details>